gzachariadis/Windows-10/README.md

 **Before!** you use any tweak(s) ensure you read these comment(s) inside the .reg (labeled with semicolon) to see what it really changes.
 I have tried my best to do exensive reseach on each tweak, but that doesn't mean that subtitutes your own judgment and liabillity.

-#### **Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
+####  4.1. <a name='PleasebackupyourregistrybeforeanychangesoruseaVirtual-Machineorasparecomputer.Iamnotliableforanyproblemsthatarisefromexecutingthese.'></a>**Please backup your registry before any changes or use a Virtual-Machine or a spare computer.
 I am not liable for any problems that arise from executing these.**

 The tweaks contain **Sources** that have useful information around each individual tweak.
 Please do open those and do your own research before applying changes to your system.